Bowl Me Over

 Peach Preserves Recipe

-Published: Jul 6, 2022 · Modified: Aug 3, 2022 by Bowl Me Over · 17 Comments
+Published: Jul 6, 2023 by Debra Clark · 17 Comments

 Jump to Recipe

 This amazing Peach Preserves Recipe pairs ginger and a dash of curry.
 It's sweet and flavorful and easier to make than you think!
-With easy step-by-step instructions you'll be enjoying peach jam all year long!
+With easy step-by-step instructions, you'll be enjoying peach jam all year long!

 Homemade Peach Jam Recipe on an open-faced bagel surrounded by more jars, an easy peach jam recipe!